siris11/siris11/README.md

 ### Hi there 👋
-This is Siri Sure,a second-year undergraduate at IIT Palakkad
+This is Siri Sure,a second-year undergraduate at IIT Palakkad.

-I'm intrested in programming
+I'm intrested in programming.

 Stuff I'm working on:
 1. Facial expression recognition